Muon $g-2$ anomaly in a left-right model with an inverse seesaw mechanism: Conclusion

 \section{Conclusion}

-We have analyzed the muon anomalous magnetic moment $a_\mu$ alongside with the semileptonic $K,K^{*}$-meson anomalies in a minimal left-right symmetric model with neutrino masses inverse seesaw mechanism.
-We found that a large region of the parameter space of the model is consistent with the observed anomalies.
-We emphasized that in this type of models, only the $H^{\pm}$ loop explains $a_\mu$ and $R_{K,K^{*}}$ significantly, in agreement with the $\text{BR}(\mu\to e\gamma)$ and the $g_e-2$ measured limits.
+We have analyzed the muon anomalous magnetic moment $a_\mu$ in a minimal left-right symmetric model with neutrino masses inverse seesaw mechanism.
+We found that a reasonable region of the parameter space of the model is consistent with the observed muon $g-2$ anomaly.
+We emphasized that, in this type of models, only the $H^{\pm}$ loop explains $a_\mu$ significantly, in agreement with the $\text{BR}(\mu\to{e}\gamma)$, $\mu$-${e}$~conversion and the electron $g_e-2$ anomaly measured limits.